-A detailed description of the qualifications that must accompany each application may be found in the Guideline to Registration document in the downloadable application document package zip file available online.
+A detailed description of the documentation of qualifications that must accompany each application may be found in the Guideline to Registration document in the downloadable application document package zip file available online.
 This information is also available through the APGO office.
 It may also be found on the website at www.apgo.net.
+As well, a new checklist for applicants has been developed in conjunction with the new step by step online process for launch in 2011.

-The only additional documentation required of internationally trained applicants is the third party academic assessment and any translations that may be required.
+The only additional documentation required of internationally trained applicants is the third party academic equivalency assessment and any translations that may be required.

-The required documentation of quialifications is reviewed and updated when the stipulated requirements are revised.
+The required documentation of qualifications is reviewed and updated when the stipulated requirements are revised.